Cómplices: Composition

 On "Estrenando Amor," he chants: "Hoy otra vez de nuevo estoy / Estrenando amor / Sueños y caricias / Nuevos besos, nueva vida / Estrenando amor / Amasando amor / Construyendo amor / Divino amor" ("Now I'm new again" / Dreams and caresses" / New kisses, new life" / "Premiering love" / "Kneading love" / "Constructing love"/ "Divine love").
 "Bravo Amor, Bravo" is a "filmic analogy of the couple who feigns love and passion" and "fakes kisses."
 The proceeding track "Tu Imaginación", a disco tune, has the artist enjoying listening to his lover's "diversity, fantasy and ambiguity."
 The title track deals with "eroticism without measure that surpasses reason."
 Luis Miguel cites on "Amor de Hecho": "Mejor mil veces amor de hecho; mejor mil veces, que amor deshecho ("Better a thousand times love indeed; Better a thousand times, than undone love").
 The final cut on the album, "Se Amaban", is about a love who "steals partners" and chronicles a couple "who adored each other, in whose relationship a stranger intervened, awakening black passions in her heart and sowing weeds in his."
 The bonus track, "Disfraces", is dedicated to his then-partner Aracely Arámbula.
 Manuel Alejandro wrote this song while living with Luis Miguel in Acapulco.

 Promotion

 Release

 Cómplices was released in Spain on 2 May 2008 and worldwide four days later to coincide with Mother's Day.
 On 6 May Luis Miguel held a press conference at the Casino Español in Mexico City to celebrate the launch of the album.
 Three days later he held another press conference in Madrid, Spain to present the album.
 A two-disc holiday edition of the record was released in Spain on 2 December 2008 and contains both Cómplices and Navidades.

 A special edition of the album, Cómplices: Edición Especial was issued on 28 April 2009.
-It includes a DVD featuring the music videos for "Si Tú Te Atreves" and "Te Desean" as well as a new track "Disfraces" (composed by Alejandro), five commemorative postcards, and a digital download for the remix of "Tu Imaginación" by Hex Hector.
+It includes a DVD featuring the music videos for "Si Tú Te Atreves" and "Te Desean" as well as a new track "Disfraces", five commemorative postcards, and a digital download for the remix of "Tu Imaginación" by Hex Hector.
 The special edition was also launched to tie-in with Mother's Day.